The Float @ Marina Bay: Reconstruction as NS Square

 The Float was originally intended to operate through 2012, after which it was to be dismantled.
 In 2017, it was announced that The Float would be expanded and redeveloped as a permanent venue known as NS Square.
 It will be a similar floating structure but with more facilities and a museum devoted to the national service.

 It is slated to have a seating capacity of about 30,000.
 In the second quarter of 2020, it is estimated a design proposal will be chosen for implementation.
-The proposal is expected to include a field that can be converted into a performance area, a waterfront sports facility, and a space for common exercise consisting of an unenclosed hall and studio spaces.
-It will be designed by the local WOHA Architects, with construction beginning in March 2022 and an expected completion in 2025.
+The proposal was expected to include a field that can be converted into a performance area, a waterfront sports facility, and a space for common exercise consisting of an unenclosed hall and studio spaces.
+It would be designed by the local WOHA Architects, with construction beginning in March 2022 and an expected completion in 2025.

 In 2022, Defence Minister Ng Eng Hen announced that the original plans to construct NS Square were delayed due to the COVID-19 pandemic.
 The 2022 National Day Parade was also held at the Float.
 The facility will now be completed in 2027, with construction having begun in March 2024.